Briojas/BeOurGuest/README.md

 ## Accomplishments that we're proud of
 The Keepers Upkeep successfully monitoring the smart contract's states for execution was something I did not think I would even start, much less finish, much less actually work.

-Storing data on IPFS and pulling it down for execution opens endless possiblities for this project.
+Storing data on IPFS and pulling it down for execution opens endless possibilitiesx for this project.

 ## What we learned
 - IPFS storage on web3.storage, and utilizing CIDs to retrieve data from there